conan-io/hooks/README.md

 This Conan hook checks the Conanfile for potential typos.

-The hook is automatically called when *export* command is executed.
+The hook is automatically called before *export* command is executed.

 ### [SPDX checker](hooks/spdx_checker.py)